textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

     # Configure HTTP basic authorization: BasicAuth
     username => 'YOUR_USERNAME',
     password => 'YOUR_PASSWORD',

 );

-my $image = '/path/to/file.txt'; # File | User avatar.
+my $image = "/path/to/file"; # string | User avatar.
 Should be a PNG or JPG file not more than 10 MB.

 eval {
     $api_instance->upload_avatar(image => $image);
 };
 if ($@) {